Ale-98/HTMLRenderer/textRenderer/README.md

 ---
 To run the project start RenderGUI class:

-- Paste URL or browse the file to render.
+- Paste URL or browse the file.txt to render.
 - Choose where to save the processed file.
 - Hit start button.